 Multiplex Tissue Imaging Technology Series

 Multiplex tissue imaging technologies series introduces the major components of the multiplex tissue imaging pipeline used to create a tissue atlas.
 We showcase the voices of individual scientists in the LSP who are actively developing experimental and computational methods to generate and analyze highly multiplexed data.
 Each episode focuses on one link in the pipeline, including methods and software used in tissue sample preparation, image acquisition, quantitative image and spatial molecular data analysis, online collaboration, data sharing, and science education.
-Over time, the curriculum will grow to include more in-depth sessions.
+Videos are added regularly, and, over time, the curriculum will grow to include more in-depth sessions.

 Overview of Multiplex Tissue Imaging